alex-oleshkevich/imia/README.md

 @dataclass
 class User:
     """This is our user model.
-It may be ORM model or plain databases.
-    The library does not care, all it needs to know that this object has methods defined by the UserLike protocol."""
+It may be an ORM model, or any python class, the library does not care of it, it only expects that the class has methods defined by the UserLike protocol."""

     id: str
     password: str = 'password'